Manhattan's 139 Bowery Trades for $36M Just Weeks After $49.5M Bankruptcy Resolution

-A glassy mixed-use tower at 139 Bowery has traded hands for $36 million, marking the property's second ownership change in under two months and signaling a 28% value decline from its previous $50 million bankruptcy-triggered deal in May.
+A glassy mixed-use tower at 139 Bowery has traded hands for $36 million, marking the property's second ownership change in under two months and signaling a steep value decline from its previous $49.5 million bankruptcy-triggered deal in May.

-The 35,000-square-foot property, situated at the border of Little Italy between Broome and Grand streets, transferred from an entity connected to lender Emerald Creek Capital to a new buyer whose identity has not yet been publicly disclosed.
+The 58,390-square-foot property, situated at the border of Little Italy between Broome and Grand streets, transferred from an entity connected to lender Emerald Creek Capital to a buyer identified as 139 Bowery Holdings.
 The building contains a mix of Class A office space and luxury condominium units, making it a rare mixed-use asset in a corridor dominated by older retail and hospitality properties.

 Key Details

-The transaction closed in late June, just weeks after Emerald Creek Capital acquired the property through a $50 million bankruptcy proceeding in May.
+Just weeks prior, Emerald Creek Capital had acquired the property through a $49.5 million bankruptcy proceeding in May.
 That earlier deal allowed the lender to take control of the asset from its previous distressed owner.

 According to Commercial Observer, the building is a modern glass-fronted structure that stands in contrast to the historic tenement-style buildings that characterize much of the surrounding Bowery corridor.

-The $36 million sale price translates to approximately $1,029 per square foot — a figure that reflects both the property's mixed-use composition and the current market's reluctance to underwrite aggressive valuations.
-The 14,000-square-foot price gap between the May bankruptcy deal and this latest trade represents a swift value erosion that industry watchers say is becoming more common in lender-driven dispositions.
+The gap between the May bankruptcy deal and this latest trade represents a swift value erosion that industry watchers say is becoming more common in lender-driven dispositions.

 Market Context